 - Affiliated Computer Services – Representation of Special Committee of the Board of Directors of Affiliated Computer Services in connection with management buyout proposal from Cerberus Capital Management and Darwin Deason, including successful defense of accompanying shareholder litigation.

-- American International Group – Representation of AIG in all regulatory and congressional investigations and shareholder class and derivative litigations arising from the 2008 financial crisis.
-Obtained dismissal of shareholder derivative action, favorable settlement of securities class action, and successful motion to dismiss claims in whole and in part in related “opt-out” securities litigations.
+- American International Group – Representation of AIG in all global regulatory and U.S. congressional investigations and shareholder class and derivative litigations arising from the 2008 financial crisis.
+Obtained dismissal of numerous shareholder derivative actions, favorable settlement of securities class action, and dismissal in whole and in part in related “opt-out” securities litigations.

 - The Estée Lauder Companies – Obtained dismissal of securities litigation and related shareholder derivative suits for the Estée Lauder Companies.